List of awards and nominations received by Michael Jackson: Africa

 In a high-profile visit to Africa, in 1992 Jackson visited several countries, among them Gabon and Egypt.
 In his trip to Côte d'Ivoire, Jackson was crowned "King Sani" by the king of the Sanwi, a kingdom of the Agni people.
 He then signed official documents formalizing his chieftaincy, sat on a golden throne under the sacred Krindja tree, and presided over ceremonial dances.
 He held the title up until his death.
-Jesse Jackson was later created the High Prince of the Agni people of Côte d'Ivoire following Michael Jackson's passing away.
+Jesse Jackson was later created the High Prince of the Agni people of Côte d'Ivoire following Michael Jackson's death.